microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/beta/resources/extended-properties-overview.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-扩展属性允许存储自定义数据，当 Outlook MAPI 属性_尚未在 Microsoft Graph API 元数据中公开_时，扩展属性专门用作应用访问这些属性的自定义数据的回退机制。可以使用扩展属性 REST API 在以下用户资源中存储或获取此类自定义数据：
+Extended properties allow storing custom data and specifically serve as a fallback mechanism for apps to access custom data for Outlook MAPI properties when these properties are _not already exposed in the Microsoft Graph API metadata_.
+You can use extended properties REST API to store or get such custom data in the following user resources:

 - [邮件](../resources/message.md)
 - [mailFolder](../resources/mailfolder.md)